 Continue to burn adjacent bands of color in the area you are trying to fill.

-Also look at how uniform the color is.
+Here’s a close up of the first example.
+Notice how the length of the strokes are very similar, even if I didn’t burn them in a straight line.
+Also, notice how uniform the color is.
 This was accomplished by using the same hand speed for every single thick line or band that was burned.

 Example 2